-K2 or spice may have been designed to ape marijuana, but the damage it inflicts is far greater.
+K2 or spice may have been designed to mimick marijuana, but the damage it inflicts is far greater.

 Users of this synthetic cannabinoid can experience overdose or death.
 Reports of spice overdoses in pockets of the country seem to affirm this notion.

 In 2018 alone, a dangerous batch of K2 resulted in 56 overdoses in Brooklyn, New York; in Chicago, K2 was blamed for severe bleeding in 56 overdose victims, of which two died; and in New Haven, Connecticut, a bad batch caused almost 80 overdoses in a 24-hour period and more than 100 total.
 There were 1,054 K2 overdoses in September in Washington, D.C., according to The Washington Post.

 The appeal of K2 or Spice is that it is cheap and readily available.
 A bag can cost $5, and a joint can go for one or two dollars.
 Men in their 20s and 30s are the biggest users, according to the U.S. Centers for Disease Control and Prevention (CDC).
 Homeless people represent a growing number of K2 users due to the drug’s affordability.
 That’s what also makes the drug appealing to teenagers who tend to seek out cheaply obtained highs.

 Yet, the excruciating, if not graphic details of K2 overdoses lend it a certain degree of horror.
 One of the Brooklyn overdose victims, a middle-aged man, collapsed on the street, according to a witness.
 As he laid on his back “grimacing with hands clenched,” he started coughing and spitting up blood and bile as a Good Samaritan assisted him.